Contact: Melissa Jacobsen

 For Immediate Release

-The American Association of School Librarians, www.aasl.org, a division of the American Library Association (ALA), promotes the improvement and extension of library media services in elementary and secondary schools as a means of strengthening the total education program.
-Its mission is to advocate excellence, facilitate change and develop leaders in the school library media field.
+The American Association of School Librarians, www.aasl.org, a division of the American Library Association (ALA), promotes the improvement and extension of library services in elementary and secondary schools as a means of strengthening the total education program.
+Its mission is to advocate excellence, facilitate change and develop leaders in the school library field.